Functorial transfer between relative trace formulas in rank one: Introduction

 \subsection{Rank-one spherical varieties}

-These ideas were explored, in the special cases $X = T\backslash \PGL_2$ (where $T$ is a torus) and $X=\SL_2 = \SO_3\backslash \SO_4$, in the papers \cite{SaBE1, SaBE2, SaHanoi, SaTransfer1, SaTransfer2}.
+These ideas were explored, in the special cases $X = T\backslash \PGL_2$ (where $T$ is a torus) and $X=\SL_2 = \SO_3\backslash \SO_4$, in the papers \cite{SaBE1, SaBE2, SaHanoi, SaTransfer1, SaTransfer2}, in the case of $X=\SL_2$ generalizing the thesis of Rudnick \cite{Rudnick}.
 However, it was not clear at that point if those cases were part of a general pattern, or just reflections of methods already known.
 In this paper, I demonstrate for the first time that there is a general ``operator of functoriality'' in rank one, as general and uniform as the aforementioned conjectures.

-Spherical varieties of rank one are, in some sense, the building blocks of all spherical varieties, in the same sense as the group $\SL_2$ is the building block of all reductive groups: to a general spherical variety $X$, and each simple coroot $\gamma$ of its dual group (better known as the ``spherical roots'' of $X$), there is an associated rank-one (up to center) spherical variety $X_\gamma$ which is a degeneration of $X$.
+Spherical varieties of rank one are, in some sense, the building blocks of all spherical varieties, in the same sense that the group $\SL_2$ is the building block of all reductive groups: to a general spherical variety $X$, and each simple coroot $\gamma$ of its dual group (better known as the ``spherical roots'' of $X$), there is an associated rank-one (up to center) spherical variety $X_\gamma$ which is a degeneration of $X$.
 Thus, the comparisons studied here should be essential in understanding cases of higher rank.

 The list of spherical varieties of rank one consists of a finite number of families, classified by Akhiezer in \cite{Akhiezer} --- see also the tables of \cite{Wasserman, KnVS}.
 Up to the action of the ``center'' $\mathcal Z(X):=\Aut^G(X)$, the \emph{affine homogeneous spherical varieties} $X=H\backslash G$ over an algebraically closed field in characteristic zero whose dual group $\check G_X$ is either $\SL_2$ or $\PGL_2$ are listed in the following table: